Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes

-Our design shares some similar elements with this class of methods in terms of the code properties being used.
-However, our approach differs significantly in terms of the measurement design and decoding algorithm analysis, which calls for tools from modern coding theory (e.g., density evolution).
+Last but not least, there is a wide range of recovery algorithms using modern decoding principles such as list decoding \cite{parvaresh2008explicit,pham2009sublinear}, efficient error-correcting codes via message passing \cite{sarvotham2006sudocodes,bakshi2012sho,zhang2008compressed}.
+Recently, \cite{donoho2012information} uses spatially-coupled LDPC codes in the measurement design and an approximate message passing decoding algorithm for recovery, which achieves the information-theoretically optimal measurement cost ${O}(K)$ given by \cite{wu2012optimal} under a source coding setting.
+However, the decoding complexity remains polynomial time in $N$.
+Particularly relevant to our work are those based on fast verification-based decoding \cite{zhang2012verification,sarvotham2006sudocodes,finiasz2012private}, where the sparse coefficients are solved by verifying and correcting each symbol iteratively.
+The Sudocodes design \cite{sarvotham2006sudocodes} introduces a noiseless scheme with ${O}(K\log N)$ measurements and sub-linear time computations ${O}(K\log K \log N)$ through a two-part verification decoding procedure.
+Further, \cite{zhang2012verification} proposes a general high rate LDPC design with applications in compressed sensing, which provably provides guarantees for a broad class of measurement matrices under verification-based decoding, where the Sudocodes \cite{sarvotham2006sudocodes} is mentioned as a special case therein.
+Further, \cite{khajehnejad2011summary} proposed an algorithm that achieves a sample complexity of ${O}(K\log N \log\log N)$ and run-time ${O}(\mathrm{poly}(K\log N))$ using a well-designed measurement matrix based on the proposed ``summary-based'' structure.
+Although our design shares certain elements in terms of the code properties being used, our approach differs significantly in designing the verification decoding schemes to achieve {\it sub-linear} time both {\it in the absence} and {\it presence} of noise, as well as the associated performance analysis.